Read 1 Corinthians 16

 Be on your guard; stand firm in the faith; be courageous, be strong.
 Do everything in love.

-Five quick commands we’d be wise to consider and apply.
+We are given five quick commands we would be wise to consider and apply:

-So it’s no surprise he reminds the Corinthians in his conclusion to be ready for opposition.
-Be alert, be looking for it.
+It is no surprise he reminds the Corinthians in his conclusion to be ready for opposition.
+Be alert, and be looking for it.
 When opposition comes, be steadfast, immovable, relentless in faith.
 Have courage.
 Be brave.
 Be gritty.
 Be strong.
 Be tough.
 Be unoffendable.
 And, always lead with love.

 When opposition and trials come our way, let’s be people who withstand it with courage and power.
 Let’s stay the course.
 Run our race.
 Leverage all we have for the sake of others.
 Let’s be people who are known by our love.
 That is how an unbelieving world may be compelled to believe.